kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 Congrats!
 You should now have a rough idea of what kpt is and what you can do with it.
 Now, let's delve into the details.

-TODO: Add the output from running all the commands.
-TODO: Version the nginx example using a tag.